-A competition shall pay all affiliation money and all necessary fees to British Rowing within fourteen days of the competition taking place.
+A competition shall pay all affiliation money and all necessary fees to British Rowing within 14 days of the competition taking place.

 - c.
 If a competition does not take place on the agreed date, through exceptional or unforeseen circumstances, the Organising Committee may hold it on another date with the approval of the Regional Rowing Council concerned and the National Competition Committee. - d.
-The competition shall take all reasonable steps to ensure that all competitors representing clubs affiliated to British Rowing, Scottish Rowing or Welsh Rowing are, themselves, registered members of British Rowing, Scottish Rowing or Welsh Rowing respectively and are in possession of a current digital membership card (see 7-2-3 and 5-5-4).
+The competition shall take all reasonable steps to ensure that all competitors representing clubs affiliated to British Rowing, Scottish Rowing or Welsh Rowing are, themselves, registered members of British Rowing, Scottish Rowing or Welsh Rowing respectively and are in possession of a current membership card (digital or otherwise) (see 7-2-3 and 5-5-4).